Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States: Conclusion

 \section{Conclusion}

 We have explored a generalization of Aufbau suppressed coupled cluster to doubly excited states.
-Somewhat surprisingly, a zeroth order wave function initialization quite similar to that used for singly excited states proves to be effective, and the resulting first order amplitudes lead to the same asymptotic cost scaling, which matches that of the ground state singles and doubles theory.
+Somewhat surprisingly, a zeroth order wave function initialization quite similar to that used for singly excited states proves to be effective, and the resulting first order amplitudes lead to the same asymptotic cost scaling, which matches that of the ground state CCSD.
 Moreover, working equations are exactly the same as in singly excited states case.
 Tests in single-CSF doubly excited states and a preliminary handful of multi-CSF states reveal that even at the singles and doubles level, the approach is already more accurate than EOM-CCSDT.
 Indeed, the theory shows an accuracy in doubly excited states that is on par with its previous strong performance in singly excited states.

 Looking forward, a key question will be how best to further generalize the theory into a wider variety of multi-configurational excited states that contain significant doubly excited character.
-At present, it is not clear whether it will be necessary to include all excitation levels within the primary orbitals (those actively involved in the state's dominant configuration state functions) or whether these excitations, like the external excitations, can be safely capped at a low level.
+One question worth further study is whether more black-box starting points than CASSCF are possible.
+For example, it may be worth testing the efficacy of replacing CASSCF with a CC3/CC2 multi-level CC treatment \cite{myhre2014multi} that performs CC3 within a full-valence active space, from which natural orbitals and configuration coefficients could be extracted to initialize a more accurate ASCC calculation.
+At present, it is also not clear whether it will be necessary to include all excitation levels within the primary orbitals (those actively involved in the state's dominant configuration state functions) or whether these excitations, like the external excitations, can be safely capped at a low level.
 Even if it is, the method should retain its asymptotic $N^6$ scaling so long as the number of such orbitals does not grow with system size, which at the very least should open applications in photochemistry in which double excitations amongst a modest number of lone pair and $\pi$-system orbitals currently frustrate an otherwise coupled-cluster-friendly situation.
 More broadly, the preliminary success in multi-configurational double excitations raises the question of what other multi-configurational states may be amenable to similar generalizations of the Aufbau suppression approach.